 Don’t use more than 1 antacid or acid reducer at a time, unless your doctor recommends it.

 How can I safely store OTC antacids and acid reducers?

 Store all medicines up and away, out of reach and sight of young children.
 Keeping medicines in a cool, dry place will help prevent them from becoming less effective before their expiration dates.
 Do not store medicines in bathrooms or bathroom cabinets, which are often hot and humid.

 When should I call my doctor?

-You should ask your family doctor before taking an antacid if you also have any of the following symptoms:
+Talk to your family doctor if you have any of the following symptoms:

 - Bloody or black stools

 - Bloody vomit

 - Heartburn that has not improved after 2 weeks of treatment with OTC medicines

 - Trouble swallowing or pain when you swallow